HelpBot Assistant

 Render shapes from GeoJSON data

-This section explains how to bind GeoJSON data to the map.
+This section shows how to bind GeoJSON data to a layer.
+The following example demonstrates the structure of GeoJSON data:

 {